Loaded Ham and Cheese Waffles

 I was trying to decide how a blue cheese waffle would taste, but I think the ham would need to be replaced with something.
 Maybe bacon or chopped up figs?

-What to serve with ham and cheese waffles
+How to serve ham and cheese waffles

 I have used this basic Cuisinart waffle iron and the All-Clad waffle iron.
 Both work reasonably well enough for me to recommend them.